 SPOTLIGHT: Corporate Department Work Brokering.
 Ojen Sirin is the work broker for our corporate associates.
 The associates submit work surveys every week detailing their level of anticipated activity for the week so that work can be appropriately assigned to them.
 Additionally, Ojen assesses the current skills they have attained through work assignments and works with the associates to assess what skills they may need to become more proficient either in a specific core competency or a specific area of law, and ensures the associates receive assignments to assist them in that regard.

 It is so easy to get caught up in the daily challenges and rewards of providing the best possible client service that it’s easy to overlook the incredible opportunities we have to learn from one another.
 Through our Career Development function, small groups of associates, such as women associates, associates in a particular department or associates at a particular level, get together periodically to discuss a particular topic, such as work-life integration.
 Typically over lunch, these informal yet valuable conversations help build relationships internally and provide a forum in which to reflect on issues that affect all of us in this fast-paced, intense profession.

 SPOTLIGHT: Women’s Brown Bag Lunches.
 This small group roundtable brings women associates together once a month in all three of our offices to discuss specific issues pertaining to women in law firms.
 The discussions are an interactive exchange of ideas and experiences from women associates of all levels to serve as a group career development experience.
 Such topics have included: gender communication differences, work assignments and specifically how to write and speak more authoritatively, self-promotion and work/life balance.

 These are only a few of our professional development initiatives.
-For more information, please contact Ojen Sirin, Director of Strategic Talent Management, at firstname.lastname@example.org or 617 338 2414.
+For more information, please contact Ojen Sirin, Chief Marketing & Talent Officer, at firstname.lastname@example.org or 617 338 2414.